Softtorch operators¤

 Returns:

-SoftBool of same shape as x and y (Array with values in [0, 1]), relaxing the
+SoftBool of same shape as x and y (Tensor with values in [0, 1]), relaxing the elementwise logical AND.

 softtorch.logical_not(x: torch.Tensor) -> torch.Tensor